genehahn48/soiltest/README.md

 ## Introduction
 Soil nutrient test values are invaluable to farmers and homeowner to create the most productive growing conditions for crops or grasses in the backyard.
 The [University of Kentucky College of Agriculture](http://www.rs.uky.edu/soil/TestingService.php) offer testing for Kentucky residents through their local [County Extension Office](http://extension.ca.uky.edu/county) so people are not blindly applying unneeded nutrients that will lead to environmental pollution.
 Nutrient recommendations can be found in [AGR-1](http://www2.ca.uky.edu/agcomm/pubs/agr/agr1/agr1.pdf) for crops and [AGR-53](http://www.uky.edu/WaterResources/FF/Nutrient%20Management/pdf/Lawn%20Fertilizer%20in%20Kentucky.pdf) for lawns.
 Most farmers collect soil samples on a three year rotation from their fields to verify soil nutrient values are adequate for the growing crop.
 In recent years farmers have started to question whether AGR-1 recommendations have kept up with the new high yielding hybrids crops and nutrient recommendations should be higher for these production systems. <br/>

 Using the University soil test data from 1990 to 2019, we are going to look for trends in phosphorus(P) and potassium(K) data.
 This data will be used create a Kentucky map showing P and K categories using AGR-1 and have user interactives to select year and nutrient of interest.
+Also have bar graph showing category frequencies across counties.
 This map will help farmers, extension agents, and agronomist understand whether AGR-1 recommendations are potentially not on par with high yielding cropping systems.<br/>

 ## Methodology

+### Data

 ## Topic
 1. Design a map using Kentucky soil test data showing nutrient trend in phosphorus(P) and potassium(K) by county from 1990 to 2019.